 The Bureau of Indian Standards (BIS) has specified drinking water quality standards in India to provide safe drinking water to the people.
-It is pertinent that drinking water sources be tested at regular intervals and ensure that water is meeting the prescribed standards or not, if not, then, the extent of contamination/unacceptability and follow up required.
+It is pertinent that drinking water sources be tested at regular intervals and ensure that water is meeting the prescribed standards or not, if not, then, the extent of contamination/unacceptability and follows up required.

-Another guideline for water quality is prescribed by Ministry of Water Resources, Government of India in 2005.
+Another guideline for water quality is prescribed by the Ministry of Water Resources, Government of India in 2005.
 This is known as the Uniform Protocol for Water Quality Monitoring.
 The increasing risk of geogenic and anthropogenic contamination has led to necessitate the above.

 In broad terms, if the water is bacteriology contaminated (E-coli and viruses etc), or if chemical contamination exceeds maximum permissible limits, the BIS considers that water unfit for drinking.